Big-Bounce in Quantum f(R)-Cosmology: Polymer Dynamics with Internal Time: Polymer semiclassical dynamics

 From the Hamiltonian $H_{\text{JF}}=N\mathcal{H}_{\text{JF}}$ we can compute the Hamilton equations of the system, i.e.,

-where the dot denotes the derivative with respect to the coordinate time $t$.
+where the dot denotes the derivative with respect to the coordinate time $t$, and we used the super-Hamiltonian constraint $\mathcal{H}_{\text{JF}}=0$ to obtain the specific form of the $\dot{\xi}$ equation appearing in Eqs. (\ref{eq:ham_xi_pxi_xi}).
 From the Eqs. (\ref{eq:ham_xi_pxi_xi}), we can notice that the quantity $\tilde{p}_\xi \equiv \xi\,p_\xi$ is a constant of the motion.
 To solve the dynamics in a covariant fashion, we combine the equations above to express the generalized coordinates $V,p_V,p_\xi$ as functions of $\xi(t)$.
 Therefore, by exploiting the constraint in Eq. (\ref{eq:superH_xi_poly}), we find the following set of equations

 Notice that Eqs. (\ref{eq:ham_eq_cov}) are independent of the gauge fixing of $N(t)$.
 From Eq. (\ref{eq:ham_eq_cov_v}) we can immediately state that $V(\xi) \geq V_{min}\equiv\mu_0\tilde{p}_\xi/3$, as the cutoff effects prevent reaching the singularity placed at $V=0$.
 The solutions of Eqs. (\ref{eq:ham_eq_cov}) reads as